morris/vanilla-todo/README.md

   // This event handler supports the increment/decrement actions above,
   // as well as resetting the counter from the outside. el.addEventListener('counter', (e) => {
-    // Update state and re-render
+    // Update state and re-render.
     value = e.detail;
     update();
   });

-  // Define idempotent update function function update() {
+  // Define idempotent update function. function update() {
     el.querySelector('.value').innerText = value;
   }

-  // Initial update
+  // Initial update.
   update();
 }

-// Mount MyCounter component(s)
+// Mount MyCounter component(s).
-// Any <div class="my-counter"></div> in the document will be mounted document.querySelectorAll('.my-counter').forEach(MyCounter);
+// Any <div class="my-counter"></div> in the document will be mounted. document.querySelectorAll('.my-counter').forEach(MyCounter);
 ```

 This comes with quite some boilerplate but has useful properties,
 as we will see in the following sections.

-Note that any part of a mount function is entirely optional.
-For example, a mount function does not have to set any base HTML,
+Note that a mount function does not have to set any base HTML,
 and may instead only set event listeners to enable some behavior.
 Also note that an element can be mounted with multiple mount functions.
 For example, to-do items are mounted with `TodoItem` and `AppDraggable`.